Third Cranial Nerve Palsy

 Vision therapy is a customized program that is effective for some patients with third nerve palsy, as it can help to improve the control of eye movements and binocular vision.

-If you notice any sudden changes in your vision, especially double vision or an eye turn, contact EyeCare Associates to schedule your comprehensive eye exam as soon as possible.Our practice serves patients from Trumbull, Southport, Norwalk, and Stamford, Connecticut and surrounding communities.
+If you notice any sudden changes in your vision, especially double vision or an eye turn, contact EyeCare Associates to schedule your comprehensive eye exam as soon as possible.Our practice serves patients from Connecticut, with offices in Trumbull, Stamford, Southport, and Norwalk, as well as in New York, serving Mahopac, Mt.
+Kisco and surrounding communities.